-MA201 - Medical Assisting Externship (220 Clock Hours / 10 Quarter Credit Hours)
+MA201 - Medical Assisting Externship (180 Clock Hours / 6.0 Quarter Credit Hours)

-- Prerequisites: MA101, MA102, MA103, MA104, MA105, MA106, MA107, and MA111 - Description: This course is designed to bridge the gap between vocational education and real-world professional environments, preparing students for a smooth transition into their chosen careers.
-The digital component equips students with essential skills and strategies for navigating the modern workplace successfully.
-The externship component allows each student to apply their education in an affiliated professional facility where they can further develop the skills learned in class.
-Externs will work in one or more professional facilities.
+- Prerequisites: MA101, MA102, MA103, MA104, MA105, MA106, MA107, and MA111 - Description: The pass/fail externship gives each student the opportunity to apply their education in an affiliated medical facility while remaining supervised by program faculty and externship coordinator and guided in further development of the skills learned in class.
+Externs will work in one or more healthcare facilities.